 The centerpiece of Paine’s show, which dazzled everyone, is his huge diorama of an airport security scan checkpoint.
+For us, the hardest part of the trip can be going through the airport’s entry control system, it’s a tight fit with the model.
+Most airports are fine but some can be a ‘slight’ inconvenience but we make it work!
 Through this Paine invites an investigation of how the threat of world terrorism has trickled down to penetrate each of our lives and how this threat may be used or may play into the larger picture of how, using Foucault here, our bodies are further controlled and disciplined by various forces in society.
 Is this security system benign and meant to ensure safety or does it have ulterior consequences?
 Foucault wrote that visibility is a trap and he wrote about inducing a “…conscious and permanent visibility that assures the automatic functioning of power…” To Foucault our bodies become trained to be ‘docile’ through this visibility process.

 So in order to travel and exercise our freedom as empowered consumers, first we must humble ourselves to high school graduates in polyester uniforms who have the authority to potentially see intimate images of our bodies through invasive equipment.
 We are taught a lesson each time we exercise this freedom – sure you think you are somebody, but under various pretexts you can be made to stand with your arms in the air while someone of dubious educational ability gets to check out your ass.
 How do you feel about that?

 September 4 – October 18, 2014